lumeland/lume.land/docs/advanced/order-of-operations.md

 ---
 title: Order of operations
-description: How Lume works internally
+description: What does Lume do to build your site?
 ---

 This is a high level description of how Lume build your site.
 When you run